LegionofMany/Block-Pages/README.md

 ## 📣 **Disclaimer**

 This project is under development — not production-ready.
 Use at your own risk until officially audited and released.

+---

+# For more, see in-app documentation and admin dashboard.